 The main task of the tutors is to tutor the teams for the project and assist the Executive Secretary with the day-to day running of the course.

-More information and application instructions is available below (form of 2019):
+More information and application instructions will be available further below.

 Previous years have taken place in: